Free Shipping On All Orders

 Lion’s mane will form firm, round, white protuberances called primordia, or pins when temperatures are below 22 degrees Celsius.

 Lion’s mane will generally begin forming primordia within the humid conditions of the sealed bag if left unattended.
 The primordia can be released and exposed to fresh air and humidity for it to develop into a fruiting body or mushroom.

 Ensure that the fruiting block is exposed to humidity over 80% with temperatures below 22 degrees Celsius if pinning not occur.

 Hericium Fruiting Conditions

-Lion’s mane will fruit best when stored at temperatures between 15 – 25 degrees Celsius, although it will tolerate fluctuations outside these parameters.
+Lion’s mane will fruit at temperatures between 15 – 30 degrees Celsius.

 View Our Series Of Grow Guides